This is an article in the series on the atonement.

 In other words, Christ’s death did not change the Father’s attitude towards people; it is man that changed.

-This formulation is a bit softer than to say that God was angry, but it still is a horrible perversion of the grand Bible message.
+This formulation is a bit softer than saying that God was angry, but it still is a horrible perversion of the grand Bible message.
 It presents God as subject to Justice.
 And how can it be just to torture an innocent Person for the sins of another?

 The most important message of the Bible is that God so loved the world so much that He gave His only begotten Son to redeem us.
 That is the foundation of every other doctrine.
 To corrupt the doctrine of God’s love is to corrupt the entire Bible, for it permits man to justify and continue his own mad anger and cruelty.

-The Bible reveals the infinite God as wise, loving and just.
-The concepts in the Bible are infinitely high above the thoughts of man, and continually elevates man’s mind.
+The Bible reveals the infinite God as wise, loving, and just.
+The concepts in the Bible are infinitely high above the thoughts of man, and continually elevate man’s mind.
 To say that the suffering of an innocent person would satisfy God’s justice seems utterly inconsistent with His character.

 Another variation on this theme is that Jesus lived a sinless life and that His righteousness is imputed to sinners.
 This is better than the previous versions because it takes the focus away from God’s anger or justice and focuses on the wonderful message that Jesus remained without sin even when subjected to the greatest possible temptation and torture.